-We’ve put together a bit of information in response to questions we are often asked.
-If you still have questions, then please do not hesitate to contact us.
+We’ve put together a bit of information in response to questions we are often asked, but if you still have questions, then please do not hesitate to contact us.

 The majority of our yoga and Somatics classes are suitable for all levels, including beginners.
 We suggest modifications to the yoga postures depending on your level of fitness and ability so the class feels appropriate for you.